 Delegator Local Government Power to Delegate Local Government Act 1995 s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power or Duty Delegated Local Government Act 1995 s.6.12 Power to defer, grant discounts, waive or write off debts Delegate Chief Executive Officer Function Waive a debt which is owed to the Shire [s.6.12(1)(b)].
 Grant a concession in relation to money which is owed to the Shire [s.6.12(1)(b)].
-NOTE this does not apply to rates and serve charges [s.6.12(2)] Write off an amount of money which is owed to the Shire [s.6.12(1)(c)] Conditions a Write-off a rates or service charge debt up to \$500 in accordance with the Financial Hardship Policy [s.6.12(1)(c) &amp;(2)]. b A debt may only be waived, or a concession granted where the organisation is a community group, an incorporated not for profit association, or educational institution within the Shire. c A debt may only be written off where one or more of the following conditions applies.
+NOTE this does not apply to rates and serve charges [s.6.12(2)] Write off an amount of money which is owed to the Shire [s.6.12(1)(c)] Conditions A debt may only be waived, or a concession granted where the organisation is a community group, an incorporated not for profit association, or educational institution within the Shire.
+A debt may only be written off where one or more of the following conditions applies.
 The cost of attempting to recover the debt would exceed the debt.
 The debtor is deceased, and the amount is uncollectable.
-Recommendation from the debt collector that the amount is not collectable. v The debt is the subject of a legal judgement or court order. vi All reasonable actions have been taken to locate / contact the debtor and recover the debt. write-off relates to the clearance of small outstanding balances less than \$50. viii Rates balances resulting from licences being cancelled and where the provision of rates as a charge on the property do not automatically apply.
+Recommendation from the debt collector that the amount is not collectable.
+V The debt is the subject of a legal judgement or court order.
+All reasonable actions have been taken to locate / contact the debtor and recover the debt.
+Write-off relates to the clearance of small outstanding balances less than \$50.
 Power to Sub Delegate Local Government Act 1995 s.5.44 CEO may delegate some powers and duties to other employees Sub Delegates Appointed by the CEO